MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The Azure Inforamtion Protection client no longer excludes .msg, .rar, and .zip file name extensions for File Explorer (right-click) and PowerShell commands.
 However, these file name extensions remain excluded by default for the scanner.

-- The Azure Inforamtion Protection client can correctly bulk-unprotect all files in a folder when you use File Explorer, right-click.
+- The Azure Information Protection client can unprotect multiple files (multi-select and a folder that contains protected files) when you use File Explorer, right-click.

 ## Version 1.37.19.0